How much are your photos worth?

 The process of backing up, refers to the copying and archiving of computer data so it may be used to restore the original after a data loss event.

 That’s what I thought until I deleted a file on my main hard drive and couldn’t find it on my “BACKUP” drive.
 I chose to use file syncing as my backup format.
-Okay, so I fix that by selecting FULL BACKUP.
+OK, so I fix that by selecting FULL BACKUP.
 I looked at my new backup drive and couldn’t read it.
 To save space, FULL BACKUP compressed my files and the only way I could see them was with the software that was provided.

 My final step was to mirror the drive.
 That worked great until I manually saved files to the mirror drive.
 The software deleted them on the next sync.
 Have I painted a frustration scenario?